AfzalivE/BetterDesktop/README.md

 # BetterDesktop

+Development of this application has moved into a private repository now.

+Feel free to fork this repo in its current state.
+Will attach a license soon.

 This application hopes to become for Windows 10 what TotalSpaces2 is for Mac.
 It has a long way to go.

 - Assignable global hotkeys to invoke functions in the app